sa-concept-refactoring/doc/main.typ

     align: start,
     [*Check*], [*Reasoning*],
     [
-      The selected ```cpp requires``` clause only contains a single requirement.
+      The selected ```cpp requires``` clause only contain a single requirement.
     ],
     [
       Combined concept requirements are complex to handle and would increase the complexity drastically.
     ],
     [
-      The selected concept requirement only contains a single type argument.
+      The selected concept requirement only contain a single type argument.
     ],
     [
       With multiple type arguments inlining would not be possible.